RMachnik/rmachnik.github.io/_posts/2020-02-04-communication-is-the-key.markdown

 * not too long - try to keep your messages short, average person can hold their focus for short time - approx 10 - 20 min
 * [use I](https://www.goodtherapy.org/blog/psychpedia/i-message) -
-if someone say something to piss you off, use I and say `I don't like what you've just said, it makes me feel...
-I don't want this to happen again.` Saying this in that way will stop any further escalations.
-You have right to be respected.
+if someone say something to piss you off, use I and say
+> I don't like what you've just said, it makes me feel...
+I don't want this to happen again.

+It will stop further escalation.
 * listen - understand other person view, only then address your concerns if needed.

 ### Want more?